 - To succeed as an investor in value stocks, it’s best to buy low and hold patiently, until the stock is fully valued.

-- Your greatest enemies are your own emotions and the well-groomed fellow who reads the evening news with a heartfelt–but undeserved–sense of urgency.
+- Your greatest enemies are your own emotions and the daily news (generally bad) which distracts you from a long-term focus.
 Try to ignore them both.

 - On the other hand, use your imagination to consider how great companies might evolve, remembering the power of the unforeseeable and the incalculable.
 When it began renting DVDs by mail, did anyone imagine Netflix could become a leading producer of content?
 When it began selling books, did anyone imagine Amazon would eventually sell almost everything?